-How We Deploy Computer Vision in Logan Square
+How We Build Computer Vision in Logan Square

 We integrate computer vision with existing camera infrastructure wherever possible, adding AI processing layers rather than new hardware.
 For Milwaukee Avenue restaurants, we track table turnover by section, patio utilization rates by weather condition, wait area congestion during peak hours, and kitchen line flow.
 For breweries near Kedzie, we monitor taproom customer flow between the bar, tables, and beer garden, track queue lengths at the bar, and analyze how different event configurations affect space utilization.
 For retailers near the Blue Line, we measure foot traffic, window display effectiveness, and in-store customer movement patterns.
 Every deployment is customized to the specific physical layout and operational priorities of your business.